📝 Breakfast & brunch calculation · ⏱️ 3 min read

 Actual cost price: €9.10 per person

-For a healthy margin you usually work with 25-30% food cost.
-That means your ingredients should cost a maximum of 30% of your selling price.
+For healthy margins, aim for 25-30% food cost.
+Your ingredients should cost maximum 30% of what guests pay.

 Formula: Minimum selling price = Cost price / (Desired food cost / 100)